-In 2012, I wrote a series of posts on police corruption in New Mexico.
-Recently, a woman named Myra Redman commented on one of those posts saying the 1988 murder of her husband, James F. Gossen, remains unsolved and there are questionable matters regarding his case as well.
-I reached out to Myra and told her I would be happy to write a post on her husband’s case and she agreed.
+In 2012, I wrote a series of posts on police corruption in New Mexico (they are no longer available).
+Recently, a woman named Myra Redman commented on one of those posts, saying the 1988 murder of her husband, James F. Gossen, remains unsolved.
+There are questionable matters regarding his case.
+I reached out to Myra and told her I would be happy to write a post on her husband’s case, and she agreed.
 Most of the information I received on this case came from Myra.

 In 1988, James F. Gossen, 39, was a successful business owner who ran Albuquerque Diamond Brokers, a company that sold wholesale diamonds to jewelry stores and local jewelers.
 Around July 13, 1988, James disappeared without a trace.
-At the time, he was separated from his wife, Myra Redman, after she discovered he was having an affair with a woman name Brenda Coleman.
+He was separated from his wife, Myra Redman, after she discovered he was having an affair with a woman named Brenda Coleman.
 Coleman worked in the same office complex as James.
-Myra moved out of their home at 5600 Planeta Court, and into the home of one of her friends.
+Myra moved out of their home at 5600 Planeta Court and into one of her friends’ houses.
 She sent their two children to Seattle to temporarily stay with family.

-After failed attempts to get a hold of James regarding visitation with their children, Myra and a friend went to the home she once shared with James.
-When they got there, the door was unlocked.
-They decided to walk into the home.
+After failing to contact James regarding visitation with their children, Myra and a friend went to the home she once shared with James; the door was unlocked.
+They decided to walk into the house.
 There, they discovered James’ dog still inside, the carpet had been soiled, and James’ shoes were beside his bed.
 His car was parked in the garage, but the diamond broker was nowhere to be found.

-Myra immediately reported James missing to Albuquerque Police Department (APD) who told her that James probably ran off with his girlfriend.
-However, she responded by saying it was out of character for James to leave the house unlocked and to not respond to any of Myra’s calls or pages to his pager.
+Myra immediately reported James missing to the Albuquerque Police Department (APD), who told her that James probably ran off with his girlfriend.
+However, she responded by saying it was out of character for James to leave the house unlocked and not respond to Myra’s calls or pages to his pager.

 About four months after James was found, Myra received a collect call from Brenda Coleman.
 Myra declined the call.
 Myra then called the New Mexico State Police (NMSP) and spoke with the person in charge.
-This person claimed he went to Nebraska and spoke with Coleman, who said she didn’t know anything about James’ murder but she was afraid for her life.
+This person claimed he went to Nebraska and talked to Coleman, who said she didn’t know anything about James’ murder, but she was afraid for her life.
 The person in charge did not elaborate on the matter any further.

-Myra also contacted ATF agent Ed Verkin, a good friend, neighbor and her son’s Godfather.
-He said he would try to get some answers for her, but like the others, he never got back to her.
+Myra also contacted ATF agent Ed Verkin, a good friend, neighbor, and her son’s Godfather.
+He said he would try to get some answers for her, but he never got back to her, like the others.

 At the time of James’ murder, one of his friends, Austin Magers, was arrested in Colorado on drug charges.
 Magers had traded large diamonds for large amounts of cocaine.
-It is theorized that this is tied in with James’ murder.
-A letter from Littleton, CO police that James received trying to get the diamonds back had been confiscated in the Magers case.
+It is speculated that this is connected with James’ murder.
+A letter from Littleton, CO, police that James received trying to get the diamonds back was confiscated in the Magers case.
 Myra had received a letter from DEA saying James was the target of an investigation, but it is unclear if this was the Magers case or a different one.

 In 2000, a large diamond was found in Santa Fe by a janitor.
 Myra called NMSP and reminded them about Jim’s case and the fact that he wore large diamonds.
 She was told they could not find anything on the case.